ethankarpeles/minecraft-computer/README.md

 This is an 8-bit computer in Minecraft!

 ## Inspiration
 This project is based on a video series by Ben Eater which shows how to build an 8-bit breadboard computer.
 All of the components of his computer can easily be represented by logic gates which are also possible to create in Minecraft using redstone.
-The goal of this project is to eventually make the computer Turing-complete.

 The series by Ben Eater can be found here for those who are interested: https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU